 Skip to content

-In the "Binary Search Tree" section, we mentioned that after multiple insertions and removals, a binary search tree might degrade to a linked list.
-In such cases, the time complexity of all operations degrades from \(O(\log n)\) to \(O(n)\).
+In the "Binary Search Tree" section, we mentioned that after multiple insertion and removal operations, a binary search tree may degenerate into a linked list.
+In this case, the time complexity of all operations degrades from \(O(\log n)\) to \(O(n)\).

 As shown in Figure 7-24, after two node removal operations, this binary search tree will degrade into a linked list.